danth/flakeaway/README.md

 Set these NixOS options to the corresponding values from the app configuration
 page:

-- `services.flakeaway.appId`
+- `services.flakeaway.github.appId`
-- `services.flakeaway.clientId`
+- `services.flakeaway.github.clientId`
-- `services.flakeaway.clientSecret`
+- `services.flakeaway.github.clientSecret`
-- `services.flakeaway.privateKeyFile`
+- `services.flakeaway.github.privateKeyFile`
-- `services.flakeaway.webhookSecret`
+- `services.flakeaway.github.webhookSecret`

 All of the options are simple strings, except `privateKeyFile` which should be a path to the file somewhere on your server.
 Take care not to store the